webqit/oohtml/README.md

 Data binding is the concept of having a mechanism that declaratively drives the UI from application data, ensuring that the relevant parts of the UI are *automatically* updated as application state changes.

 OOHTML makes this possible in just simple conventions - via a new comment-based data-binding syntax `<?{ }?>` and a complementary new `binding` attribute!
+And there's one more: Stateful Scripts which brings the most advanced form of reactivity to HTML!

-### Comment-Based Data-Binding
+### Discrete Data-Binding

 Here, we get a comment-based data-binding syntax `<?{ }?>` which works like regular comment but stay "data-charged":